Athletic trainers step up: App aids overworked hospitals - WHIZ News

 Athletic trainers across the country are changing their routines and joining the fight against the coronavirus pandemic.

-The National Athletic Trainers Association put together an app aimed at helping trainers assist understaffed hospitals.
+The National Athletic Trainers Association has partnered with the Go4Ellis platform on an app aimed at helping trainers assist understaffed hospitals.
 The app was intended to give health care providers a database to look for help nationwide.
 More than 950 athletic trainers have signed up over the last week.

 Christina Eyers generally oversees about 40 trainers in her role as a director of athletic training in Detroit’s Henry Ford Health System.
 Most of them are assisting medical staffs in and around Detroit, recently cited as a potential trouble spot in the pandemic.